-Conducted during the first half of the day by current students and alumni, Smith Super Saturdays provide each and every applicant the opportunity to present their self as a candidate to our Part Time MBA program.
+Conducted during the first half of the day by current students and alumni, Smith Super Saturdays provide each and every applicant the opportunity to formally present her or himself as a candidate to our Part Time MBA community.
 In addition, activities including networking sessions, workshops and panels round out the experience and provide a look into the professional network and culture that is uniquely Smith.
 Details about Smith Super Saturdays are emailed directly to each applicant approximately ten days after each application deadline.
 While interviews are not required in order to gain formal admission, they are strongly encouraged.

 The GMAT or GRE is required of all applicants to the Part-time MBA Program.
 A waiver may be considered if an applicant has demonstrated excellent quantitative, analytical and verbal skills through academic records and/or a successful career trajectory.
 Applicants must first submit a complete application (all required components except the official GMAT or GRE scores) in order for the Admissions Committee to consider a waiver.
 Please contact MBA Admissions with further questions.

 For more information on the GMAT, and to request an official score report, please visit www.mba.com.
 For more information on the GRE, and to request an official score report, please visit www.ets.org/gre.

 When requesting a score report be sent to the University of Maryland, please use the following institutional codes:

 - Institution code is 5814

 The online application allows you to upload a scanned official transcript(s) for each college or university attended.
 If the official transcript where you received your degree does not state the degree was conferred, please also upload an official diploma or official copy of your degree received (most schools already list the conferred degree on the transcript).
 If you are formally admitted to the University of Maryland, you will be required to submit an official transcript to the graduate school.
 If your transcript is not in English, please also an official transcript translated into English.